LeNPaul/Lagrange/README.md

-# lagrange
+# Lagrange
-a minimalist Jekyll theme for running a personal blog on
+A minimalist Jekyll theme for running a personal blog.